October 2022 to October 2025

 All staff are required to undertake mandatory training for safeguarding children and safeguarding adults and compliance against safeguarding children and adults training is reported monthly and monitored by the Safeguarding Named Professionals and Operational Managers to ensure and promote compliance.

 Safeguarding supervision is provided to Bridgewater staff by the safeguarding team and the Designated Nurses for children and adults safeguarding in the Clinical Commissioning Groups provide safeguarding supervision to the Named Nurses.

 The Chief Nurse is the Board Executive Lead for Safeguarding and there is an identified NED (Non-Executive Director) for Safeguarding.
 The Safeguarding Service and team are led by the Director for Safeguarding and supported by the Head of Safeguarding, Head of Safeguarding Adults, and the Named Nurses for Safeguarding + Looked after Children.

 The Safeguarding Trust Assurance Group (STAG) oversee the implementation of assurance processes and provides strategic and operational direction in relation to safeguarding and in line with national, regional, and local guidance and legislation.

-The Trust Board receives assurance via the Quality + Safety Committee and the Risk Management Council, where safeguarding risks, quarterly and annual reports and escalated concerns are received.
+The Trust Board receives assurance via the Quality + Safety Committee, Quality Council, and the Risk Management Council, where safeguarding risks, bi-monthly and annual reports and escalated concerns are received.